martin-olivier/EpiTests/README.md

 1 - Download the `tests.toml` file
 2 - Put it at the root of your `malloc` project
 3 - Run `vangelis tests.toml`

+## Contributing

+If you want to contribute, you can submit your tests of `{EPITECH}` projects by creating a pull request.